Strategic Priorities

 • Collaboration

-A Venn diagram showing the three priority areas - infrastructure, collections, and collaboration - of the University Libraries Strategic Priorities and where the three guiding principles of Research Focus; Academic Distinction; and Diversity, Equity & Inclusion interact within the priority area infrastructure.
+A Venn diagram showing the three priority areas - infrastructure, collections, and collaboration - of the WashU Libraries Strategic Priorities and where the three guiding principles of Research Focus; Academic Distinction; and Diversity, Equity & Inclusion interact within the priority area infrastructure.

 Infrastructure